ElementsProject/lightning/doc/getting-started/advanced-setup/repro.md

 sufficient to ensure that the resulting `cl-repro-<codename>` image is reproducible.

 The dockerfiles assume that the base image has the codename as its image name.

-## Script cl-repro

-The script `contrib/cl-repro.sh` covers above `Base image creation` and `Builder image setup` steps.
-You can skip these steps by simply running the `contrib/cl-repro.sh` script.

 # Building using the builder image